Oskar Rohr: Success Abroad

 During the summer of 1933, Rohr transferred to Grasshoppers Zürich in the Swiss League, where he would go on to win the Swiss Cup.
 Although football results were important to him, Rohr's real mission was to earn a living playing football.
+In September 1934 he was expelled from Switzerland due to incorrect statements in his tax return.
 The pursuit of money convinced him to transfer to French League side Racing Strasbourg.
 Due to his numerous transfers, football magazine "Der Fußball" referred to Rohr as "the Gladiator, whom sells himself abroad."

 This antagonism towards Rohr only endeared him even more to the press and fans in the Alsace.
 During the 1934–35 season, he proved his worth scoring 20 goals in 22 matches while leading Strasbourg to runner-up in the French Championship.
 The following season Rohr scored at an even higher rate, netting 28 goals in 28 matches.
 This performance saw him end up second on the French goal scoring list, with Strasbourg finishing third in the league.
 Although only finishing 6th in the league during the 1936–37 season, Rohr did obtain a French Cup runners-up medal with Strasbourg, as well as becoming the French League scoring champion with 30 goals.
 The following season he would finish again in second on the goal scoring list with 25 goals.
 With 117 Ligue 1 goals, Rohr is still the all-time goal scorer at Racing Strasbourg.
 He is still fondly remembered by fans of the club.

 War Years

 The start of World War II in 1939, as well as the occupation of various parts of France by the German Army in 1940, troubled Rohr and he decided to flee to Sète in southern, unoccupied France where he live until 1942.
 During this time, the Third Reich declared him Persona non grata.
 It is unknown if he played at local club FC Sète during this time period; he was however, not listed on the players roster during the 1941–42 season.
-Additionally disputed is whether Rohr served as a member of the French Foreign Legion between 1940–1942.
+Additionally disputed is whether Rohr served as a member of the French Foreign Legion between 1940 and 1942.

 In November 1942, he was sentenced to a three-month prison term after his arrest by French police in Marseille for "anti-French or communist propaganda."
 He was handed over to the authorities by his nephew, Philip Rohr.
 He served his sentence at the Strasbourg Citadel, after which he was handed over to German authorities.
 The Gestapo interned him in a concentration camp at Karlsruhe-Kieslau; two months later he was sent to the Eastern Front.
 After arriving at the Eastern Front, Rohr was permitted to join a German Army football team, enabling him to perform the one task he truly enjoyed; scoring goals.
 Shortly before the end of the war, a German pilot recognized him from his football days and offered him a flight back to Germany.